-Paan Panna cotta; an easy dessert that needs only a handful of ingredients.
+Paan Panna cotta; an easy dessert that needs only a handful of ingredients and 20 minutes of active time.

 These vary from super quick and easy to being slightly complex and time consuming.
 But they all taste super delicious and have proven to be crowd pleasers.